lpigeon/Pose-Estimation-for-Interactive-Metaverse-Fitness/README.md

 * Unity

 ## Version
-* v1 : Photon2와 unitychan_dynamic_locomotion을 이용한 기본적인 네트워크와 공간 구성
-* v2 : 2명 기준 pose estimation
-* v3 : 3명 이상 pose estimation 및 로비, 캐릭터 선정 가능
+v1: Basic network and spatial configuration using Photon2 and unitychan_dynamic_locomotion
+v2: pose estimation based on 2 people
-* v4 : UI upgrade
+v3: Pose estimation of 3 or more people, lobby, and character selection possible v4 : UI upgrade
-* v5 : Unity상에서 delay 없는 pose estimation을 위해서 데이터를 읽는 방식 변경
-* yoroke : 최종 배포
+v5: Change the way data is read for pose estimation without delay on Unity
+yoroke: Final deployment

 ## Reference
 * https://github.com/SrikanthVelpuri/tf-pose